 Honors/Organizations: GCAA National Coach of the Year (2002); ACC Coach of the Year (1999, 2001, 2002, 2006, 2009, 2011, 2012, 2014, 2018, 2019); GCAA Region Coach of the Year (1999, 2001, 2002, 2006, 2009, 2011, 2012, 2014); has coached three U.S. Amateur champions (Matt Kuchar 1997, Andy Ogletree 2019, Tyler Strafaci 2020); Inducted into the Golf Coaches Association of America Hall of Fame in 2021; Inducted into the Georgia Golf Hall of Fame in 2022; Named Georgia Tech Honorary Alumnus in 2018; Successful completion of the CPA exam on first sitting (November, 1985); Member of American Institute of Certified Public Accountants; Member of the Golf Coaches Association of America, served as treasurer since 2007

-Bruce Heppler, the 10th-longest tenured head coach in Division I at 29 years, has guided the Yellow Jackets to an NCAA regional every year since 1998 (no NCAA championships were held in spring of 2020), while 19 of those teams advanced to the NCAA Finals.
-Twelve of those teams have finished in the top eight, with five of those teams reaching match play since that format was introduced in 2009.
-In 2023, the Yellow Jackets reached the finals of match play at the NCAA Championship for the first time, where they fell to Florida, 3-1, for the program’s fifth all-time runner-up finish.
+Bruce Heppler, the 10th-longest tenured head coach in Division I at 29 years, has guided the Yellow Jackets to an NCAA regional every year since 1998 (no NCAA championships were held in spring of 2020), while 21 of those teams advanced to the NCAA Finals.
+Thirteen of those teams have finished in the top eight, with five of those teams reaching match play since that format was introduced in 2009.
+Tech has reached match play at the NCAA Championship each of the last two years, advancing to the finals in 2023, where they fell to Florida, 3-1, for the program’s fifth all-time runner-up finish, and to the semifinals in 2024.

 He has been named ACC Coach of the Year 10 times, most recently in 2019, more than any ACC coach in conference history.
 He also is a member of the Golf Coaches Association Hall of Fame and was inducted into the Georgia Golf Hall of Fame in October of 2022.